 - legal issues arising in Oireachtas Committees

-- examining and testing Government supported policy matters
+- examining and challenging Government-supported policy matters and Bills

 - initial research

 - drafting the Bill and amendments to it

 - pre-Committee Stage scrutiny.

 We conduct litigation on behalf of Members, the Houses or Committees thereof, as provided for in the Houses of the Oireachtas Commission Acts.

 - Areas of law the OPLA advises on

 Typical areas of law that the OPLA advises upon include:

 - Parliamentary privilege and other constitutional law queries